University of California Davis

 Guidelines & Policies

-Our mission is to advance medical and biological research by providing the scientific community with standardized, high quality metabolic and physiologic phenotyping services for mouse models of diabetes, diabetic complications, obesity and related disorders.
+Our mission is to advance medical and biological research by providing the scientific community with standardized, high quality metabolic and physiologic phenotyping services for mouse models of diabetes, diabetic complications, obesity and related disorders on live mice.

 The development of transgenic technology and gene targeting protocols has resulted in numerous mouse lines with specific phenotypes and well-defined DNA structural changes.
 Candidate genes for diabetes, obesity and other disorders of metabolism have been identified and transgenic mice are being generated using this technology.
 By broadening the availability of sophisticated metabolic phenotyping, we hope to help investigators identify and study new mouse models that will lead to an improved understanding of these complex diseases.